Lyon77/Moza/README.md

 PostFX | Render Passes
 Relections, Ambient occlusion, etc. |

+# Profiling
+To check how Moza runs on your computer, simply run the application and take the json files in the Sandbox folder and bring it to [Chrome Tracing](chrome://tracing).
+You will need to have a browser that supports chromium

 # Main features to come:
 Fast 2D rendering (UI, particles, sprites, etc.)